Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Shortcut Guardrail Mitigates Token-Level Shortcuts

-\paragraph{Reducing Shortcut Reliance.} Table~\ref{tab:mstps} reports MSTPS, which directly quantifies the model's sensitivity to individual tokens and potential local shortcuts.
-Across all benchmarks, our method consistently reduces MSTPS compared to standard ERM, confirming that the MaskCL objective successfully redistributes the model's predictive evidence across a broader context.
-Note that a lower MSTPS does not inherently guarantee improved classification performance (e.g., overall accuracy or WGA), as some degree of sensitivity to token removal reflects legitimate predictive signals rather than spurious correlations.
-For instance, on the Yelp-ST benchmark, while the NFL baseline achieves the lowest MSTPS (0.074), it yields lower accuracy (0.449) and WGA (0.157) compared to our approach (MSTPS: 0.113, Accuracy: 0.488, WGA: 0.353).
-Our method thus strikes an effective balance between reducing shortcut reliance and preserving task-relevant token-level information.
-Figure~\ref{fig: mstps_vs_acc} in the Appendix further illustrates this trade-off, plotting MSTPS against accuracy across all methods and benchmarks reported in Table~\ref{tab:mstps}.
+\paragraph{Reducing Shortcut Reliance.} Across all benchmarks, our method consistently reduces MSTPS relative to ERM, confirming that the MaskCL objective redistributes predictive evidence across a broader context (Table~\ref{tab:mstps}).
+Lower MSTPS does not by itself guarantee better performance, since some token sensitivity reflects legitimate signal rather than spurious correlation: on Yelp-ST, NFL attains the lowest MSTPS (0.074) but lower accuracy (0.449) and WGA (0.157) than our method (MSTPS 0.203, accuracy 0.488, WGA 0.353).
+Our method thus balances reducing shortcut reliance against preserving task-relevant information (Figure~\ref{fig: mstps_vs_acc} in Appendix~\ref{app: balance}).